ProfileCreator/macos-touristd-config/README.md

 # macos-touristd-config
 ![Run](https://github.com/ProfileCreator/macos-touristd-config/workflows/Run/badge.svg)

+## DEPRECATED

+This repository is no longer maintained, as Apple has transferred the previous touristd functionality into Apple 'Tips'.

 ## Purpose

 This repository is configured to download Apple's TouristD `config.json` file, to be used within a [ProfileManifest](https://github.com/ProfileCreator/ProfileManifests).
 Rather than running the job manually, it uses Github Actions to do this both: